SrishtiSingh100/SrishtiSingh100/README.md

 I'm a **third-year Computer Science undergraduate** specializing in **Artificial Intelligence** at Indira Gandhi Delhi Technical University for Women, Delhi.

 I have a deep passion for building systems that create **real-world impact** — from production-ready ML pipelines to intelligent conversational AI.
-I thrive at the intersection of research and engineering.

 <br/>